BehyadZed/Behyad-Zarnaghi.github.io/_teaching/2014-spring-teaching-1.md

 ---

 #### Under supervision of Prof.Arash Bahrami and Prof.Farzad Ayatollah Shirazi
-Performing my first academic teaching experience, I was resposible for coordinated grading, feedback and assessment.
+I am resposible for coordinating and instructing lab sessions.